elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Enabled automatic compaction (cleanup) of pos_files for fluentd
 - Added and enabled by default an option for Grafana Viewers to temporarily edit dashboards and panels without saving.
 - New Prometheus rules have been added to forewarn against when memory and disk (PVC and host disk) capacity overloads
+- Added the possibility to whitelist IP addresses to the loadbalancer service

 ### Removed